Past donations to the Millfield Campus

 Piano for Overleigh House

-As a way of giving back to the school, the parents of a current Millfield student have regularly donated to facility enhancement projects which has improved the experience and opportunities we offer.
+As a way of giving back to the school, the former parents of a Millfield student regularly donated to facility enhancement projects which improved the experience and opportunities we offer.

-Most recently they purchased a Yamaha Piano for our day girls based in Overleigh house.
+One such project was the purchase of a Yamaha Piano for our day girls based in Overleigh House.
 It is currently used for piano practice and for our students to relax when they have the time.

 This excellent addition to our squash facilities was generously donated by the father of a young squash player who attended training sessions provided by the school.
 The family also donated a video camera system and laptop for analysis, enabling our coaches to more closely observe and instruct their students.